 Take a moment to look at the range of medical travel insurance policies you can take out before travelling.

-Get a quoteFrequently Asked Questions
+Get a quote

-It is simple and quick to do!
-After you've told us about your trip details and answered some medical history questions, you can add your pre-existing conditions, one by one, for each traveller.
+It’s easy to tell us about your medical conditions!
+After you've provided your trip details and answered some medical history questions, you can add your pre-existing conditions, one by one, for each traveller on your policy.
 You'll only need to enter your details once; it's all online, and there's no need to call or provide details of your conditions in writing.